butteredwaffles/tropebrowser/reference/notes.md

 ## Subpages
-Ignore the `.subpage-links` on subpages.
-These lead to the broad topic rather than referring to the original article.

 `#main-article` holds all the information, just like it does for main pages.
-Category headers are classless `h2` tags.
+Category headers are classless `h2` tags, although they are occasionally omitted.
 Following them are untagged `ul`s, with `li`s that can be filtered through the same measure as all other `li`s.

 ```